Like many of you travelers out there, we’ve been searching for the perfect travel backpack for over 6 years.

 - Looks like a camera backpack, which can be a target for theft

 - Waist straps aren’t padded

-The WANDRD FERNWEH just launched on kickstarter.
+The WANDRD FERNWEH is the latest kickstarter launch from one of our favortie bag companies.
 It’s a mix of an adventure, travel, and camera backpack giving you tons of features.
 We got our hands on a prototype and did a review on YouTube.

 - Modular organization system that can be easily removed

 - Tons of padding focused on comfort with heavy loads

 - Four access points giving you plenty of options